PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 As the above examples demonstrate, a self assembling model hierarchy unfortunately has been complicated by the need for the "glue" `group` kind.

-There is prior art for composition "fixing" errant model hierarchy.
+There is prior art for population "fixing" errant model hierarchy.
 Consider just the department store.
 It's not uncommon to see users (incorrectly) apply the `group` kind to all `Xform` and `Scope` prims in a hierarchy.
 ```
 def Xform "DepartmentStore" (kind = "component") {
     def Scope "GroundFloor" (kind = "group") {